Why won't voters trust the voting machines like we do?

 RLA allows verification of the outcome of a race (Who won?) without verifying the exact number of votes each candidate received, as is done in a recount.
 This enables verification of the important question--Are we swearing the right person into office?--by counting votes from only a small, randomly selected sample of ballots.
 A full recount is not necessary for verification purposes.

 Finally, very speedy and highly transparent manual counting of votes is possible with modern tools, specifically a document projector.
-By laying the ballots in a stack on the table, face up, underneath a document projector, only one person needs to touch the ballots while several people view each ballot simultaneously.
+By laying the ballots in a stack on the table, face up, underneath a document projector, only one person needs to touch the ballots while many people can view each ballot simultaneously.
 Assigning two counters to each candidate provides the redundancy necessary for accuracy.
 Using this method (or a similar method involving projection of the digital ballots images saved by modern op-scan machines), Wisconsin election auditors have demonstrated that votes in a single race can be accurately counted at a rate of 100 ballots every four minutes.

 WEC staff has been studying election-audit practices used in other states and can provide more information and guidance to local election officials who want to introduce auditing into the local canvass process.
 In addition, national elections administration authorities have developed guidance for election officials who want to produce verified accurate election results: